-Natural Resources is a division of the Operations & Recreation Department.
+Natural resources is a division of the operations and recreation department.
 This division works to protect, restore and enhance the natural areas and resources of St. Louis Park, including a diverse urban tree population, a wide array of wildlife, 28 water bodies and

 Westwood Hills Nature Center.

 Habitat restoration Invasive species and wildlife management

 There are many ways to get involved and help the city protect its natural resources.
 Participate in community tree planting or the annual Minnehaha Creek cleanup, attend a workshop or be an

 adopt-a-park or garden volunteer.

 Watch St. Louis Park social media sites, view the